Get This . . .

 Chris Woodside is a writer and editor who writes about the history of ordinary Americans and their clashes with nature.

-Chris’s book Libertarians on the Prairie from Arcade Publishing (2016 and 2017) takes apart the American frontier myth, relating the story of the collaboration on the Little House books between Laura Ingalls Wilder and her daughter, Rose Wilder Lane, a founder of the libertarian political movement.
+Libertarians on the Prairie takes apart the American frontier myth (here how in this talk at the Herbert Hoover Presidential Library), relating the story of the collaboration on the Little House books between Laura Ingalls Wilder and her daughter, Rose Wilder Lane, a founder of the libertarian political movement.

 “The classic history of the classic series.” —Mark Kramer, founding director of Nieman Program on Narrative Journalism at Harvard University